AJGreaves/picflip/testing.md

 1. Asked fellow students, friends and family to look at the site on their devices and report any issues they find.
 2. PicFlip! viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store, no further issues found.

+### Bugs discovered:
+#### Solved bugs
+1. Bug one
+    - how it was solved
+2. bug two
+    - how it was solved

+#### Unsolved bugs
+1. On firefox browser class `visible` effects do not appear immediately when clicking through difficulty selection buttons, despite the class name being added successfully to the html.
+If window is resized, then the cards appear.